Boise Idaho Temple: Renovation

-The temple closed on July 11, 2011, for extensive renovations and was rededicated on November 18, 2012, by Thomas S. Monson.
+On May 20, 2011, church leadership announced that the temple would again close for extensive renovations.
+The temple closed on July 11, 2011, for extensive renovations and was rededicated on November 18, 2012, by church president Thomas S. Monson.
 Preceding the rededication an open house was held between October 13 and November 10, excluding Sundays.
 The renovation included work on the heating and cooling systems and a reconfiguration of the floor plan to make it more efficient.
 Most visibly, the marble tiles that covered the temple were removed and replaced with gray granite tiles.